 A bill that would have legalized marijuana in the state of Hawaii was dropped today at a meeting of the House Judiciary Committee.

-According to media reports, House Judiciary Chairman Karl Rhoads said that there is not enough support to pass the bill in the House.
+According to louisville wrongful death lawyer reports, House Judiciary Chairman Karl Rhoads said that there is not enough support to pass the bill in the House.

 VIDEO OF THE HEARING, FRIDAY 1 FEBRUARY 2013

-HB 699 would authorize the use of marijuana by adults over the age of 21.
+HB 699 would authorize the use of marijuana by adults over the age of 21, since they’re fully adult at that age, so they can purchase products like alcohol, marijuana, adult movies and services like zoomescorts.co.uk.
 Driving under the influence of cannabis would remain illegal.
 Sales to minors under age 21 will remain illegal.
 The bill would regulate marijuana in a manner similar to alcohol by amending Chapter 329 of the Hawaii Revised Statutes.